Arx Fatalis: Development

+Arx Fatalis was the first title of French developer Arkane Studios, founded in 1999 by the game's lead designer and CEO Raphaël Colantonio.
 The design of Arx Fatalis was influenced by games from the now-defunct Looking Glass Studios, especially Ultima Underworld.
 Arkane Studios have stated that Arx Fatalis was intended to be Ultima Underworld III; however, while Raphaël Colantonio had support from Paul Neurath, one of the original developers of Ultima Underworld, Electronic Arts, who owned the rights, would not allow Arkane to make a sequel with their intellectual property unless he accepted some of their provisions.
 Colantonio refused to accept this and instead had Arkane set out on the game in the spirit of Ultima Underworld.
 Colantonio had difficulty in getting a publisher; with finances nearly exhausted, they had signed one small publisher who had gone bankrupt within the month, but later secured JoWooD Productions for publication, eventually releasing in 2002.

-Arx Fatalis was released for Microsoft Windows in 2002 and for the Xbox in 2003.
-In April 2007, Arx Fatalis was released on the digital distribution platform Steam, followed by GOG.com in December 2008.
+Arx Fatalis was released for Windows initially in Germany on 28 June 2002 before releasing in the UK on 8 November 2002 and in North America on 12 November 2002.
+It was ported the Xbox in North America on 22 December 2003 and in Europe on 13 February 2004.

 On 14 January 2011, Arkane Studios released a 1.21 patch and the game's source code under the terms of the GNU General Public License (GPL).
 Based upon this source code, the Arx Libertatis project was formed to fix bugs and incompatibilities, and to port the game to operating systems such as Linux, FreeBSD and the OpenPandora handheld.
 As of September 2021, the most recent Arx Libertatis release is version 1.2.

 Several fan-made translations of the game have also been made, including to Turkish and Korean.